qiime2/amplicon-docs/docs/intro.md

 ## License

-*Microbiome Marker Gene Analysis with QIIME 2* (©2025) and the project's predecessors have many contributors (see @Acknowledgements).
+*Microbiome Marker Gene Analysis with QIIME 2* (©2025) and the project's predecessors have many @Contributors.
 Content development and maintenance is led by the [Caporaso Lab](https://cap-lab.bio) at [Northern Arizona University](https://nau.edu).
 This content is licensed under CC BY-NC-ND 4.0